How To Stop Kids From Biting Nails

 The nail polish didn’t seem to bother him too much, it bothered me more than anything.
-I didn’t like the idea of punishment when punishment was not deserved.
+I didn’t like the idea of punishment (fear conditioning) when punishment (fear conditioning) was not deserved.
 You might disagree, and that’s totally fine!
 Bitter nail polish is something that could work well for your child.

 Find a reward that your child will absolutely love and then reward them with it when they have 2 weeks of grown out nails.

 Create a reward chart and give the reward when the nails are grown out to your liking.

 This works well if you have other tactics in place while time passes such as using bitter nail polish, or cutting the nails short daily.